Sank's Glossary of Linguistics

 CLAUSAL ARGUMENT

-(Syntax) A complex puzzle in syntactic analysis is the distribution of "clausal arguments", and in particular of those which can be preceded by an overt pronoun or determiner (generally a definite article, a demonstrative pronoun or a personal pronoun).
-From a cross-linguistic perspective, the presence of determiners introducing clauses is well attested (e.g. Roussou 1991, Hartman 2012, Kim and Sag 2005, Delicado Cantero 2013, Pietraszko 2019, Jahromi 2011, De Cuba and Ürögdi 2010, among many others).
+(Syntax) A complex puzzle in syntactic analysis is the distribution of clausal arguments, and in particular of those which can be preceded by an overt pronoun or determiner (generally a definite article, a demonstrative pronoun or a personal pronoun).
+From a cross-linguistic perspective, the presence of determiners introducing clauses is well attested (e.g. Roussou 1991, Hartman 2012, Kim and Sag 2005, Delicado Cantero 2013, Pietraszko 2019, Jahromi 2011, De Cuba and Ürögdi 2010, a.o.).
 A typical example of this phenomenon is pronoun it in English, which is able to surface before clausal subjects (1) and clausal direct objects (2):

 The examples above also have a pronounless counterpart, as shown in (3 and 4):